geopython/GeoHealthCheck/docs/install.rst

 `APScheduler` is used to run scheduled healthchecks.

-These dependencies are automatically installed (see below). ``Paver`` is used for installation and management. ``Cron`` is used for scheduling the actual healthchecks.
+These dependencies are automatically installed (see below). ``Paver`` is used for installation and management. ``Cron`` was used for scheduling the actual healthchecks before v0.4.0.

 Install
 -------